Payne: Stabenow defends her title

 “We are crushing our kids,” protested Durant, a successful Detroit charter school entrepreneur who champions a record as Mr. Fixit.
 “There’s not a business here that would keep this team in place with that kind of performance.
 Thank you, Debbie and Pete, for your service, but we need different answers.”

-But the only answer Pluta was interested in was whether Durant wanted a volunteer Congress ” badgering the candidate about why he allegedly had a problem with paying public officials.viagra online cheap get facebook fans
+But the only answer Pluta was interested in was whether Durant wanted a volunteer Congress ” badgering the candidate about why he allegedly had a problem with paying public officials.generic viagra canada get facebook fans